tonyxieuoft/BCB430_Chang_Lab_program/README.md

 #### Directory containing query sequences for homology search (required input)

-The directory **must be in NEPR (NCBI exon pull results) format**, and contain sequences for the genes the user wishes to refine names/descriptions for.
+The directory must be in ***NEPR (NCBI exon pull results) format**, and contain sequences for the genes the user wishes to refine names/descriptions for.
 Ideally, the query sequences provided should be from the **same taxa** as the taxa of interest the user wishes to pull genes for.

 Given the above two considerations, the easiest way to generate query sequences is to simply **first run an iteration of option #1**, with the gene query and taxa files containing the genes and taxa of interest to refine names and descriptions for.

 #### Original gene query file (required input)

-This file must be in the same format as one used by the NCBI exon puller (see above).
+This file must be in the same format as one used as input by the NCBI exon puller (see above).
 This file is used as a starting template for the refined gene query file. (below)

 #### Refined gene query file (output)